DhananjayThomble/URL-Shortener-App/README.md

 VITE_API_ENDPOINT=http://localhost:4001
 ```

-7. Start both backend and the fronend server from the root directory
+7. Start both backend and the frontend server from the root directory
 ```bash
 npm start
 ```